inbo/protocolsource/CONTRIBUTING.md

 The workflow is as follows for a **new** protocol:

-1.  make sure your local clone of the remote repository is up to date:
+1. Make sure your local clone of the remote repository is up to date:

     1.  with the main branch checked out, press the pull button in the RStudio Git pane

-2.  a subject-matter specialist uses `protocolhelper::create_protocol()` (or one of its shortcut functions `create_sfp()` or `create_spp()`) to start a new [protocol from a template](#from-a-new-template)
+2. A subject-matter specialist uses `protocolhelper::create_protocol()` (or one of its shortcut functions `create_sfp()` or `create_spp()`) to start a new [protocol from a template](#from-a-new-template)

-3.  the generated protocol-code (e.g. `sfp-406-nl`) is noted and a new branch named after the protocol-code is created:
+3. The generated protocol-code (e.g. `sfp-406-nl`) is noted and a new branch named after the protocol-code is created:

     1.  in the Console type `checklist::new_branch(branch = "<protocol-code>")` (replace <protocol-code> by the generated protocol-code, e.g. `sfp-406-nl`)

+4. The template files contain instructions which explain what information needs to be added in that particular section.
+These instructions are placed inside html-chunks as html comments and will not be visible in the rendered version of the protocol.
+Add your text outside of these html-chunks.

-4.  after some work on the protocol, a first commit is made, i.e. the (developing) protocol state is stored by the version control system:
+5. After some work on the protocol, a first commit is made, i.e. the (developing) protocol state is stored by the version control system:

     1.  make sure the protocol branch is up to date with the main branch: open the Git shell and type `git pull origin main`
     2.  stage the files generated from the template in the git pane